In the last 5 years, startup activity has gained immense velocity.

 It sounds so basic and obvious, yet many businesses ignore it when they fail to get traction.

 It’s not your fault.
-The shining viral growth stories of startups can encourage you to not think about unscalable marketing strategies.
+The shining viral growth stories of startups can encourage you to not think about unscalable marketing strategies, but it’s a leading growth hacking tactic.

 Your prime motivation for launching your business must be to add value to your target audience through your products.